zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 One of the key features of Durable functions is that they are 100% reliable.
 The progress is not lost when VM is restarting.

+Let's see how it would solve our problem.

 ---
 <!-- .slide: data-transition="none" -->